pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 - `ScanTemplate`: how to run a scan, allowing one to change details about the execution of the scan (either for images or source code)

-- `ScanPolicy`: how to evaluate whether the artifacts scanned are compliant, for example allowing one to be either very strict, or restrictive about particular vulnerabilities found.
+- `ScanPolicy`: how to evaluate whether the artifacts scanned are compliant.
+  For example, allowing one to be either very strict, or restrictive about particular vulnerabilities found.

 The names of the objects **must** match the ones in the example with default installation configurations.
-This can be overriden either by using the `ootb_supply_chain_testing_scanning` package configuration in the `tap-values.yaml` file or by using workload parameters:
+This is overriden either by using the `ootb_supply_chain_testing_scanning` package configuration in the `tap-values.yaml` file or by using workload parameters:

 - To override by using the the `ootb_supply_chain_testing_scanning` package configuration, make the following modification to your `tap-values.yaml` file and perform a [Tanzu Application Platform update](../upgrading.hbs.md#upgrading-tanzu-application-platform).